pusher/pusher-http-go/README.md

 The Golang library for interacting with the Pusher Channels HTTP API.

 This package lets you trigger events to your client and query the state of your Pusher channels.
-When used with a server, you can validate Pusher Channels webhooks and authenticate `private-` or `presence-` channels.
+When used with a server, you can validate Pusher Channels webhooks and authorize `private-` or `presence-` channels.

 Register for free at <https://pusher.com/channels> and use the application credentials within your app as shown below.